 John Gould Hummingbirds.
-The exquisite antique hand colored lithographs come from “A Monograph of the Trochilidae,” published in England from 1849 to 1861.
+Exquisite antique hand colored lithographs from “A Monograph of the Trochilidae,” published in England from 1849 to 1861 & more including Lizar & Jardine’s Family of Trochilus charming miniature 19th Century engravings.

 A John Gould Hummingbirds Hand Colored Lithograph Framed in Gold Leafed Bamboo.